 Vinyl Living Room Floor Designs

-- Printed Vinyl: This type of vinyl flooring is comprised of a backing material, a print layer, and a wear layer which rests over the top.
+- Printed Vinyl: This type of vinyl flooring is comprised of backing material, a print layer, and a wear layer which rests over the top.
 The backing provides stability for the piece, while the print layer can be imbued with nearly any image, pattern, or color combination imaginable.
 This allows you to simulate the look of natural wood, and stone, use emblem pieces, get creative with designs or even turn your floor into a living mural beneath your feet.

 - Solid, and Composite Vinyl: Unlike printed vinyl which has separate and distinct layers, these surface coverings are manufactured in a process that produces a single, congruous material all the way through.
 Because they are not printed the design options in a living room are somewhat limited.
 However, the constituent consistency ensures that even as the material wears, the colors will not fade as they run true, all the way through.